amazon-ion/ion-docs/rfcs/ion_templates.md

 }
 ```

-Defining a template assigns it an identifier starting with 1.
-Template ID 0 is reserved, as explained in the section
+Defining a template assigns it a template identifier (TID) starting with 1.
+TID 0 is reserved, as explained in the section
 [Template Blanks](#template-blanks) below.

-With this template defined, we may now refer to it downstream by its template ID.
+With this template defined, we may now refer to it downstream by its TID.
 The text notation for invoking a template is:
 ```js
 {#ID}
 ```